 There are several negatives of short-term lease agreements that landlords and tenants should consider.

-- Terminate Lease – Both the landlord and the tenant have the ability to terminate the lease quickly.
-With little notice, this uncertainty can be stressful as the tenant would have to quickly find a new place to live or the landlord would have to begin the process of finding a new tenant.
+- Lease Termination: Both the landlord and the tenant have the ability to terminate the lease quickly.
+With little notice, this uncertainty can be stressful as the tenant would have to quickly find a new place to live or conduct business or the landlord would have to begin the process of finding a new tenant.

-- Change Terms – The landlord has the ability to change the terms of the lease agreement, including increasing the tenant’s rent.
+- Changing Terms: The landlord has the ability to change the terms of the lease agreement, including increasing the tenant’s rent.